-Have I mentioned how much I like this time of year?
-Only in every post, right?
+Have I mentioned how much I like apple desserts?
 There are so many warm, spicy, nutty, tart, sweet recipes out there, it’s hard to decide which one to cook or bake.

 My husband loves apple pie.
 For all my years of cooking and baking, I’m not a great crust maker.
 On the other hand, my neighbor, who is a Cutco retiree, makes the best flaky crust I’ve ever tasted.
 Mine doesn’t even come close.
-So in my quest to make an apple pie dessert without making crust, I came across these Easy Apple Roses using puff pastry to make an adorable dessert.
+In my quest to make an apple pie dessert without making crust, I came across these Easy Apple Roses using puff pastry to make an adorable sweet treat.

 They smell so good while baking I couldn’t wait to get them out of the oven.
 The puff pastry bakes up light, airy and crispy, and the cinnamon and sugar mixture envelops the apple slices.